Last Updated on

 Kids often look forward to flashing a mouth full of metal since it is common for the other children in their age group to be working on their smile.
 However, adults may be a little more hesitant about altering their appearance due to work responsibilities and other upcoming events.
 For example, getting married involves lots of picture taking, and you may need to think about the aesthetics of whichever treatment you begin.
 Plastic trays should be worn as much as possible, but they can briefly be removed for situations such as a professional portrait or public speaking event.

 Parents may also want to consider plastic trays for their kids if they play contact sports such as football since they reduce the chance of injury during a game.
-Traditional metal brackets can sometimes be placed on the backside of your teeth, which allows for them to be less noticeable.
+Traditional metal brackets can sometimes be placed on the backside of your teeth, which allows them to be less noticeable.
 Since your treatment plan could span several months or years, it is important to look ahead into the future before making your final commitment.
 Doing so increases your ability to comply with the plan without sacrificing your self-confidence in public situations.

 What are some Additional Factors to Consider?